didac-94/aic2018/README.md

 Basic (very bad) bugpath.
 Nothing to see here... **Improvement:** there are MANY optimizations that could have been done on the movement algorithm but this had less priority than other stuff so we took the basic one and ran with it - pun intended.

 ### Combat
-Combat is reduced to simple quitting and using special abilities when more or less suitable.
+Combat is reduced to simple kiting and using special abilities when more or less suitable.
 We prioritize targets with less health. **Improvement:** Particularize combat to each class to have them perform better (e.g. archers hit and run and keep a safe distance, units back up when low on health, etc)

 ### Communication
 We had access to a long integer vector accessible by all units.
 We use this for communication and to keep track of certain information: alive ally tracking, enemy units seen, composition of our/their army, where an enemy was last seen, where to attack, where are the oaks, ID of special units like explorers, etc)